Whale Watching in Sydney: A Comprehensive Guide

 Related: Check out our guide to the Bondi to Coogee walk for more ideas

-South Head and Hornby Lighthouse and the Gap
+South Head, Hornby Lighthouse, and the Gap

 South Head and the lighthouse seem like a perfect spot, but it’s not the best place at Watson’s Bay to whale watch.